IBM/cloud-native-starter/security/README.md

 #### Step 6: Import Realm in Keycloak

 Open the Keycloak console and log in as admin.
 Then import [quarkus-realm.json](quarkus-realm.json).

+Check the [screenshots](screenshots) folder for screenshots how to import the realm.

 #### Step 7: Clone the Repo